Percy Fawcett: Final expedition

+Posthumous events and speculations

-In January 1927, the Royal Geographical Society declared and accepted the men as lost, close to two years after the party's last message.
-Soon after the society's declaration, there was an outpouring of volunteers to attempt to locate the lost explorers.
+The RGS declared and accepted the men as lost in January 1927, almost two years after the party's last message.
+Soon after this declaration, a large number of volunteers offered to attempt to locate the lost explorers.
 Many expeditions attempting to find Fawcett failed.
 At least one lone searcher died in the attempt.

-Many people assumed that local Indians killed them, as several tribes were nearby at the time: the Kalapalos, the last tribe to have seen them, the Arumás, the Suyás, and the Xavantes whose territory they were entering.
-According to explorer John Hemming, Fawcett's party of three was too few to survive in the jungle and his expectation that his Indian hosts would look after them was likely to have antagonized them by failing to bring any gifts to repay their generosity.
-Twenty years later, a Kalapalo chief called Comatzi told his people how the unwelcome strangers were killed, but others have thought they got lost and died of starvation, and the bones provided by Comatzi turned out not to be those of Fawcett.
-Edmar Morel and Nilo Vellozo reported that Comatzi's predecessor, Kalapalos Chief Izarari, had told them he had killed Fawcett and his son Jack, seemingly by shooting them with arrows after Fawcett allegedly attacked him and other Indians when they refused to give him guides and porters to take him to their Chavante enemies, and Rolf Blomberg said Izarari had told him that Raleigh Rimell had already died of fever in a camp of Kurikuro Indians.
-A somewhat different version came from Orlando Villas-Bôas, who reported that Izarari had told him that he had killed all three white men with his club the morning after Jack Fawcett had allegedly consorted with one of his wives, when he claimed that Percy Fawcett had slapped him in the face after the chief refused his demand for canoes and porters to continue his journey.
+Many people assumed that local indigenous peoples killed Fawcett's party, as several tribes were nearby at the time: the Kalapalos, the last tribe to have seen them; the Arumás; the Suyás; and the Xavantes, whose territory they were entering.
+According to explorer John Hemming, Fawcett's party of three was too few to survive in the jungle and his expectation that his indigenous hosts would look after them was likely to have antagonized them by failing to bring any gifts to repay their generosity.

+Twenty years later, a Kalapalo chief called Comatzi told his people how unwelcome strangers were killed, but others have thought they became lost and died of starvation, and the bones provided by Comatzi turned out not to be those of Fawcett.
+Edmar Morel and Nilo Vellozo reported that Comatzi's predecessor, Izarari, had told them he had killed Fawcett and his son Jack, seemingly by shooting them with arrows after Fawcett allegedly attacked him and other Indians when they refused to give him guides and porters to take him to their Chavante enemies.
+Rolf Blomberg reported that Izarari had told him that Rimmel had already died of fever in a Kurikuro camp.
+A somewhat different version came from Orlando Villas-Bôas, who reported that Izarari had told him that he had killed all three men with his club the morning after Jack had allegedly consorted with one of his wives, when he claimed that Fawcett had slapped him in the face after the chief refused his demand for canoes and porters to continue his journey.

 The Kalapalo have an oral story of the arrival of three explorers which states that the three went east, and after five days the Kalapalo noticed that the group no longer made campfires.
 The Kalapalo say that a very violent tribe most likely killed them.
 However, both of the younger men were lame and ill when last seen, and there is no proof that they were murdered.
 It is plausible that they died of natural causes in the Brazilian jungle.

-In 1927, a nameplate of Fawcett's was found with an Indian tribe.
+In 1927, a nameplate of Fawcett's was found with an indigenous tribe.
 In June 1933, a theodolite compass belonging to Fawcett was found near the Baciary Indians of Mato Grosso by Colonel Aniceto Botelho.
-However, the nameplate was from Fawcett's expedition five years earlier and had most likely been given as a gift to the chief of that Indian tribe.
+However, the nameplate was from Fawcett's expedition five years earlier and had most likely been given as a gift to the chief of that tribe.
 The compass was proven to have been left behind before he entered the jungle on his final journey.